chandlerpuckett/reading-notes/README.md

 I'm Chandler!
 Live Sound Engineer // Photographer // Musician // Brand New Coder!!

+### This Page
+> This site is here to document the reading for Code 201

 ### Entries
 - [Introductory HTML & Javascript](/entries/class-01.md)
 - [Class 2]()